 In meritocratic Singapore, education is our ticket up.
 That’s why we’re willing to do just about anything to make sure our kids get into the best schools and score As all the way.
-Little wonder 4 out of 5 parents send their kids to tuition in Singapore, and Singaporeans reportedly spent over $1 billion on tuition in 2013 (you can bet that number’s higher now).
+Little wonder 4 out of 5 parents send their kids to tuition in Singapore, and Singaporeans reportedly spend between $112 to $2,000 per month on tuition fees.

 If you’re considering tuition for your kid, read this through before you carry on.
 We’re here to tell you what kind of help there is out there, how to know who’s reliable, and how much getting ahead academically will set you back financially.